Influential Factors & Cultural Perspectives on Oscar-winning films: Parasite and Green Book 📼

 The result of the research gives an idea of why those movies became Oscar-winning films.
 We are going to analyse both of them from different sources.
 The reason why we picked the Oscar winners is that the method is fair, unbiased; there are no polls like other awards selected two years between 2019 and 2020 because it is a similar year (consecutive years).

-As we researched the movies “Green Book” vs “Parasite”, the remarkable thing, there is a hashtag #OscarsSoWhite to call out the lack of diversity (mostly, people of colour, women and the LGBTQ community).
+As we researched the movie “Green Book” vs “Parasite”, the remarkable thing, there is a hashtag #OscarsSoWhite to call out the lack of diversity (mostly, people of colour, women and the LGBTQ community).
 So far, it can be seen that this is the hashtag that turned the Oscars into the centre of diversity.

 According to Octavia Spencer besides, it also has an echo from some people of #OscarsSoWhite.
 That came out of the same tweet that he was happy with the black brothers who had been nominated for the award, but it is still a long way to get other people to be featured on this prestigious stage.
 A film called Green Book has created a phenomenon about black people in the US.
 This movie is idealised, sincerely optimistic in their friendship between Italian-American bouncer and black concert pianist.

 On the other hand, Parasite created a phenomenon in an international feature film, the first foreign film to win Oscars.
 The story reflects the inequality of classes in society, and many social problems are portrayed in the movie.
-We will find out both films about why they became Oscar winners with the sources that we found and also interviews from other people.
+We will find out both films about why they became Oscar winners with the sources that we found and also interviews with other people.

 Conversely, the resources to find in both movies are quite difficult because some information is not available or it remains secret.
 Our interview questions are about how people think about these films and how they have become Oscar-winning films in consecutive years; it can be considered in-depth interviews.
 In the in-person interviews, we started with simple questions that are useful for demographic data, including; age range, gender, education level.